 Pomegranate shrubs are one of the easiest fruits to keep since they are usually not affected by many pests or diseases.
 The fruits are full of antioxidants and thought to have many health benefits.
 The scientific name assigned to this shrub is Punica granatum.
 It used to have its own family, Punicaceae, but studies have shown that it is part of the Lythraceae family.
-The name used for this fruit shrub is Pomegranate.
+The name used for this fruiting shrub is Pomegranate.
 It is sometimes misspelled as Pomegranite.

 The Pomegranate can range from a dwarf shrub of 3 feet (90 cm) to a small tree of 20 to 30 feet (6 to 9 m).
 The average size of a standard Pomegranate shrub is 12 to 16 feet (3.6 to 4.8 m) tall with a round shape.
 If you want a short version, choose the 'Nana' variety.
 The leaves are glossy and have a narrow, lance shape.
-In most places they are deciduous, but in the warmer climates may be evergreen.
-The flowers are tube shaped and over 1 inch (2.5 cm) long.
-They are a brilliant scarlet red, and are very attractive to hummingbirds.
-The flowers are self-pollinating, though fertility is improved through cross pollination.
+In most places, they are deciduous, but in the warmer climates may be evergreen.
+The flowers are tube-shaped and over 1 inch (2.5 cm) long.
+They are a brilliant scarlet red and are very attractive to hummingbirds.
+The flowers are self-pollinating, though fertility is improved through cross-pollination.
 The Pomegranate fruit is approximately 2.5 to 5 inches (6 to 13 cm) wide.
 It has a red, leathery rind.
 Each seed is encased in pulp and sectioned off by walls.

 Harvest when the color has developed and makes a metallic sound when tapped.
 Use a pair of pruning shears to cut the stem above the fruit instead of pulling it off.
 They can be stored for a long time if kept around 32 to 40 ºF (0 to 4.5 ºC).